 For me it’s actually a duopoly.
 For this one of my (two) Twitter accounts I want to get literally a million ‘followers’ As much to prove how vacuous, banal and spam infested Twitter is as anything else.
-I am working on the very real probability that 99% of Twitter is now bots, mlm/pyramid scams to get followers and snake oil affiliates.
+I am working on the very real probability that 99% of Twitter is now bots, mlm/pyramid scams to get followers, and snake oil affiliates.

 In manually adding (and removing) several thousand on this account and flipping through countless pages based on keywords I found barely a dozen people worth knowing, and that was a fluke as half a dozen of us landed on the same thread.

-As these things go, I’d say Twitter is already dieing, it just doesn’t know it!
+As these things go, I’d say Twitter is already dying, it just doesn’t know it!
 It still has life in it and potential, but the phishers and spammers wallowing in the trough of obfuscated links own it now.
-Darren (of of ProBlogger) and others are doing OK and I’m having fun in my own way, but you have to ask yourself, how many of the decent followers are those who already know ‘you’.
+Darren (of ProBlogger) and others are doing OK and I’m having fun in my own way, but you have to ask yourself, how many of the decent followers are those who already know ‘you’.